cmcquillan/quill.codes/content/tips/expression-bodied-members/index.md

 It saves you time, and it saves you space on your screen.
 Most C# style conventions say that the opening bracket `{` and closing bracket `}` belong on new lines (with some exceptions).
 You could argue with the style guide, but on a larger team that is probably a losing battle.
 This feature solves this problem by omitting the brackets entirely.

-### Expression-bodied Members Can Help Reduce Boilerplate
+### Expression-bodied Members Can Reduce Boilerplate

 Not impressed yet?
 What if I told you that you can use expression-bodied members on full properties?
+This means that you can use this technique for both a getter and setter to reduce the clutter associated with a fully-implemented C# property.

 ```csharp
 private int _myField;